chesiy/chesiy.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
+Hi👋 nice to meet you!

-I am currently a second-year Master's student at Shanghai Jiao Tong University, under the supervision of Prof. <a href=''>Mengyue Wu</a>, majoring in computer science.
+Currently, I am a second-year Master's student at Shanghai Jiao Tong University, under the supervision of Prof. <a href='https://scholar.google.com/citations?user=9cvRM5wAAAAJ&hl=en'>Mengyue Wu</a> and <a href='https://scholar.google.com/citations?user=ZIRJ6lIAAAAJ&hl=en'>Kenny Q. Zhu</a>, majoring in computer science.
 Before that, I received my B.S. degree in SJTU in 2022, majoring in computer science.
+I used to work as a research intern at MiHoYo Inc. in the Lumi group.

+My primary research interest is the application of NLP in Mental Health Domain, including mental disorder detection on social media, and chatbot for psychiatric diagnosis or counseling.
+Currently, I'm also interested in the evaluation, SFT and alignment of Large Language Models(LLMs) for mental health domain.
 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->